cloud-gov/cg-site/_docs/getting-started/your-first-deploy.md

     cf push APPNAME
     ```
 1. You'll see a series of messages noting the stages of creating the app.
 When complete, it'll say "App started" and give information about your app.
 Use the `routes` line (`routes: [ROUTENAME].app.cloud.gov`) to visit your app on the web.
 1. Try editing the app locally (without committing) and run `cf push <APPNAME>` again to see your changes.
-The changes will be reflected even without being committed to Git. cloud.gov is not Git-aware – it simply deploys whatever is contained in the directory that you `push` from.
+The changes will be reflected even without being committed to Git.
+Cloud.gov is not Git-aware – it simply deploys whatever is contained in the directory that you `push` from.
 You can set up [continuous deployment]({{ site.baseurl }}{% link _docs/management/continuous-deployment.md %}) from a Git repository.
 1. Visit the dashboard ([`https://dashboard.fr.cloud.gov/`](https://dashboard.fr.cloud.gov/)) to see your options for managing your application via your browser.
 1. If you're done, you can delete your app by running `cf delete <APPNAME>` (it's up to you whether to keep it running for more experiments or delete it).

 ## Next steps

-Next, check out [Concepts]({{ site.baseurl }}{% link _docs/getting-started/concepts.md %}) for an overview of cloud.gov terms and architecture.
+Next, check out [Concepts]({{ site.baseurl }}{% link _docs/getting-started/concepts.md %}) for an overview of Cloud.gov terms and architecture.

-Then, head over to [**deployment instructions and architecture principles**]({{ site.baseurl }}{% link _docs/deployment/deployment.md %}) for an introduction to deploying your own applications on cloud.gov.
+Then, head over to [**deployment instructions and architecture principles**]({{ site.baseurl }}{% link _docs/deployment/deployment.md %}) for an introduction to deploying your own applications on Cloud.gov.

 ## Good to know

-Check out [Status](https://cloudgov.statuspage.io/), which tells you about cloud.gov service disruptions.
-You can use "Subscribe to Updates" in the upper right corner to get email or SMS notifications about platform problems that may affect cloud.gov users.
+Check out [Status](https://cloudgov.statuspage.io/), which tells you about Cloud.gov service disruptions.
+You can use "Subscribe to Updates" in the upper right corner to get email or SMS notifications about platform problems that may affect Cloud.gov users.

-cloud.gov is based on Cloud Foundry, so in general, the [the Cloud Foundry documentation](http://docs.cloudfoundry.org) and other Cloud Foundry resources mostly apply to cloud.gov.
+Cloud.gov is based on Cloud Foundry, so in general, the [the Cloud Foundry documentation](http://docs.cloudfoundry.org) and other Cloud Foundry resources mostly apply to Cloud.gov.
 For example, you can also try deploying the [sample apps maintained by the Cloud Foundry community](https://github.com/cloudfoundry-samples).